wppconnect-team/wppconnect-server/README.md

     redisDb: 0,
     redisPrefix: 'docker',
   },
-  // Your configurations yo upload on AWS
+  // Your configurations to upload on AWS
   aws_s3: {
     region: 'sa-east-1',
     access_key_id: '',
     secret_key: '',
     // If you already have a bucket created that will be used.
-Will bestored: you-default-bucket/{session}/{filename}
+Will be stored: you-default-bucket/{session}/{filename}
     defaultBucketName: ''
   },
 }